zeropaper/x-loader-simulation/README.md

   node_js:
     - "8"
   ````
-- Change the `test` script of your `package.json` to `shint index.js` (normally, we would using a testing tool, but for now, we only do linting).
+- Change the `test` script of your `package.json` to `jshint index.js` (normally, we would using a testing tool, but for now, we only do linting).
 - Go on [travis-ci](https://travis-ci.org/) site, register and add the repository of this exercise.

 ### Minification